 Friday PM Forecast: fog, record warmth into the weekend

 For second straight day, a new record high low temperature was set as thermometers stayed at 70 degrees, above the former record of 68.
-The afternoon saw a 2022 record high tied (as of 4pm) as temperatures hit 85 degrees.
+The afternoon saw a 2022 record high broken as temperatures hit 86 degrees.

 Tonight & Tomorrow: Initially, skies will be partly cloudy into the evening hours.
 Low temperatures will again stop near 70 degrees, challenging the previous record highest low of 66 degrees from 1944.
 With much lighter south winds of 5-10mph and dew point temperatures in the upper 60s, some fog will develop near the coast and settle inland.
 A *DENSE FOG ADVISORY* is in effect from 12am tonight until 10am Saturday along and south of I-12.
 Visibility of one quarter mile or less in dense fog could cause hazardous driving conditions due to low visibility.
 Slow down, use low beam headlights, and leave plenty of distance ahead of you.
 The weekend will remain warm with high and low temperatures running approximately 15 degrees above average.
 A little more sunshine will be available on Saturday.
 Highs are pegged for the middle 80s, and so records will be within reach again.
 The standing mark is 84 degrees set in 1977.